skeller88/aws-terraform-bootstrap/README.md

 to an available AZ.
 For example, in "us-west-1" the available AZs are "a", "b", and "c".

 ## Run
 Run the app locally.
-Make sure the "USE_AWS" environment variableis set to "False".
+Make sure the "USE_AWS" environment variable is set to "False".

 Run locally from the command line:
 ```bash